Child life specialist: Interventions and pain management techniques

-There are many physical, emotional, and cognitive stressors that accompany a hospital stay.
+Many physical, emotional, and cognitive stressors that accompany a hospital stay.
 Child life specialists use child-centered interventions and pain management techniques to work with the patient and family members to help them cope with hospitalization and medical procedures.

 The interventions include: encouraging parent presence and participation in care; showing parent(s) how to participate and be involved; talking and communicating frequently with patients in a calm manner; advocating for pain management strategies to prevent child discomfort or pain; providing choices when appropriate; being realistic and truthful with children and adolescents; and providing "age appropriate" activities that foster a sense of accomplishment.
-Some of the pain management techniques child life specialists practice involve sharing music, favorite toys or objects, encouraging words and statements, singing, videos, comfortable positions and places, and using humor.
+Some pain management techniques child life specialists practice involve sharing music, favorite toys or objects, encouraging words and statements, singing, videos, comfortable positions and places, and using humor.

 Education and certification

 The first degree program to cater specifically to the field of Child Life Specialist was Wheelock College's "The Hospitalized Child Program", which was created in 1972.
 By the end of the 1970s, programs at Mills College, University of Akron, and Utica College were formed.
-Prior to the program at Wheelock College, child life specialists typically had degrees in fields like Psychology, Human Development and Education and gained experience in practicum settings.
+Prior to the program at Wheelock College, child life specialists typically had degrees in fields like Psychology, Human Development, and Education and gained experience in practicum settings.

-The Association of Child Life Professionals (ACLP) issues the credential of "Certified Child Life Specialist", as an organization they maintain a list of "self-identified" Child Life programs, these programs include full endorsed programs, undergraduate and graduate child life degree programs, minors, and child life concentrations in degree areas such as psychology, education, and human or child development.
-The ACLP also formally endorses programs that meet certain requirements such as having child life specialist practicum placement.
-These endorsed programs are at both the undergraduate and graduate level and prepare graduates to complete the requirements to earn the credential of "Certified Child Life Specialist".
+The Association of Child Life Professionals (ACLP) issues the credential of "Certified Child Life Specialist", as an organization they maintain a list of "self-identified" Child Life programs, these programs include fully endorsed programs, undergraduate and graduate child life degree programs, minors, and child life concentrations in degree areas such as psychology, education, and human or child development.
+The ACLP also formally approved programs that meet certain requirements such as having child life specialist practicum placement.
+These endorsed programs are at both the undergraduate and graduate levels and prepare graduates to complete the requirements to earn the credential of "Certified Child Life Specialist".
 As of 2020, the ACLP endorses programs at only 13 colleges and universities.
 The ACLP has been endorsing at the graduate level since 2018, and the first graduate program to earn their endorsement was the Boston University Wheelock College of Education & Human Development, the same program that created the Child Life Specialist degree in 1972 when Wheelock was an independent college.